gwastro/pycbc/docs/ahope/template_bank.rst

 - Generating template banks that do not vary over the workflow, can be the same template bank in each ifo or different ones.

-The template bank module, by default, is independent of other modules, though it is possible to ensure that there is a one-to-one correspondance between template banks and matched-filter outputs.
-Unlike ihope we are able to have
+The template bank module, by default, is independent of other modules, though it is possible to ensure that there is a one-to-one correspondence between template banks and matched-filter outputs.
+Improvements over ihope:

-- The template bank analysis chunks to be longer/shorter than the inspiral chunks
+- The template bank analysis chunks may be longer or shorter than the inspiral chunks
-- Allow for options sent to one job to be sent to the other **only** if desired.
-(No hardcoding of options that get sent to **both** matched-filter and template bank stage).
+- Options sent to one job can be sent to the other or not, as desired.
+No hardcoding of options that are **always** sent to both the matched-filter and template bank stages.

-Like other modules the return of the template bank module is an AhopeFileList of the template bank files generated/supplied to this module.
+Like other modules, the template bank module returns an AhopeFileList of the template bank files generated/supplied to this module.
 It is possible to make multiple calls to the template bank module in the same module by using the tags kwarg when calling this.

 ======
 Usage